AndersonKao/Allegro5Template/README.md

 - `dyld: Library not loaded` ...

   You need to `brew install allegro` on your Mac.
 For the detailed steps, please refer to the XCode installation guide.

+- Suggestion: Legacy Build System
+    - If you see some missing error messages, please switch to the legacy build system.
+Please refer [here](https://stackoverflow.com/questions/51205221/how-can-i-use-the-legacy-build-system-with-xcode-10s-xcodebuild)